EU expected to agree on extending Russian sanctions on Friday

 Maintaining unity is crucial for diplomatic efforts to push Russia to uphold the Minsk peace agreement and end the Ukraine conflict, which has killed more than 9,000 people since April 2014, according to the United Nations.

-In Brussels, diplomats said the EU ambassadors’ meeting is scheduled for 3 p.m.
-(9.00 a.m.
-ET) on Friday, and the extension can be approved then, once the summit is over.
+In Brussels, diplomats said the EU ambassador’s meeting is scheduled for 1400 GMT on Friday, and the extension can be approved then, once the summit is over.
 “Once Renzi has raised the issue with leaders at the summit, the sanctions can be prolonged as a procedural matter,” an EU diplomat said.

 It was not immediately clear when Renzi would speak during the summit, but Thursday’s summit dinner, where only leaders and not aides are present, may be his choice, diplomats said.